 SAP Retail also enables changes in legal frameworks or business operations, such as franchising.
-This ensures that shops not only have a future-proof investment but can also quickly adjust to a changing market.
-System limits do not impede your company’s growth, and you may seamlessly and quickly adapt changes in the actual world into the system.
+This ensures that shops have a future-proof investment and can quickly adjust to a changing market.
+Your business can grow unhindered by system constraints, and you can quickly and seamlessly incorporate changes to the real world into the system.

 Retail terminology for the fundamental SAP modules’ “Plants.”
 Sites are the most essential organizational unit in SAP IS-Retail because they serve as Customers and Vendors based on their size category.

 An article is a product or material that may be ordered and that cannot be broken down anymore..A Material Master is not the same as an SAP Retail Article Master.
 It’s a lot more than just a Material Master.
 The article will be followed by the below process.

 Merchandise category hierarchies are formed when individual hierarchy levels are assigned to each other.
 A merchandise category reference article can be created automatically for each merchandise category; it can simplify the process of creating a new article. when referenced here are two types of hierarchy level: